Dr. Holly Kindsvater

 B.S. in Biology and Wildlife Conservation '23

-Julia is working with Charlie Holguin on aquatic and terrestrial salamanders in the lab.
+Julia worked with Charlie Holguin on aquatic and terrestrial salamanders in the lab.

 B.S. in Wildlife Conservation '23

 Corinne is interested in herpetology and loves working in the field with salamanders and turtles.
-She helps keep our salamander colony healthy.
+She helped keep our salamander colony healthy.

 B.S. in Wildlife & Freshwater Fish Conservation (Human Dimensions option) '23

 Nathan's focus is on invasive species and their impacts on native fauna.
-He is currently working with Dr. Kindsvater on a local stream fish occupancy survey and also looking at the impacts of an introduced darter on native darter species in the New River watershed.
+He worked with Dr. Kindsvater on a local stream fish occupancy survey and also looked at the impacts of an introduced darter on native darter species in the New River watershed.

 B.S. in Wildlife Conservation '24

-Miriam is working with Charlie Holguin studying growth in Appalachian salamanders.
+Miriam worked with Charlie Holguin studying growth and metabolism of Appalachian salamanders.

-Joe is helping Charlie Holguin to study salamander growth and Hailey Conrad with her summer flounder project.
+Joe helped Charlie Holguin to study salamander growth and Hailey Conrad with her summer flounder project.

 Samuel van Noy